 He has meanwhile offered to remove any benefit-in-kind charge arising on electricity that employers provide to charge employees’ electric vehicles from April 2018.

-He will however let disincorporation relief (available to limited companies who want to become sole traders as tax-efficiently as possible) die, rather than replace or improve it, as he was recommended.
+He will however let Disincorporation Relief (available to limited companies who want to become sole traders as tax-efficiently as possible) die.
+This is at odds with a recommendation to the chancellor that he should replace or improve it.